EternityForest/AnyoneCanDoIt/README.md

 Computers can fnd the right decoder for a file format, they can reconnect when the network goes down, but designing a bookshelf requires a real understanding of how it will be used.
 It is important to see what problems are "Hard", and can be fully described in a page or two, and what problems are "soft", meaning we don't really know the algorithm we use to do them.

+In addition, aesthetics will always depend on context and one should not expect it to be ignored.

+Many people will not appreciate something generated entirely by machine.

+Many things are only valuable because of the origin story.
+In many cases the origin has a dark side, and one can argue that the origin, the aesthetic, and the symbolism are all representative of something evil that should not be desired.

+Nonetheless, one cannot expect something entirely artificial to be appreciated unless it has some sort of context.

 ### Beware the Wear
 Many devices use flash memory.
 Many automatically save whatever you change.